artorg-unibe-ch/spline_mesher/README.md

 - Second sorting: sorting according to Mahalanobis distance (because it's more independent of the starting points than Euclidean distance)
 - Representation of a B-spline of 3rd order over the transverse surface on the points (i, j)

-## WIP - improvements

-Still some performance issues (code rather slow for what it does)

-**Notable TODOs:**
+## Notable TODOs:

+- Faster implementation of sorting algorithm
-- Faster implementation
+- Faster implementation of cortical sanity check
-- Test robustness over different models
+- Implement test robustness over different models
 - Understand how undersampling of raw data affects spline definition